Marine - Maine Shore Stewards

 - Information: Educational resource material, protocols, manuals, and educational videos.

-The Maine Shore Stewards advisory board is a collaboration of University of Maine Cooperative Extension, Maine State Planning Office, Maine Department of Marine Resources, Maine Department of Environmental Protection, and Maine Sea Grant.
+Partners: The Maine Shore Stewards advisory board is a collaboration of University of Maine Cooperative Extension, Maine Coastal Program, Maine Department of Marine Resources, Maine Department of Environmental Protection, and Maine Sea Grant.
 Together we support coastal monitoring efforts of citizen volunteers.